Mahima-ds/ml-project-premium-prediction/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.
 Feel free to use and modify it according to your needs.

 ---